codersushi/beyond-the-bot/README.md

 ---
 ## How It Works

 In the homepage, there are 4 buttons (competition seasons).
 Click on them, and start reading.
-It's just like a chapter book!
+It's just like a engineering book!

 ---
 ## Authors